fleckert/github-dump-secrets/readme.md

 - that mimics [log-secret.yaml](./.github/workflows/log-secret.yaml) for each GitHub secret name
 - and... run the workflow.

+A Pull request will be created that... logs all GitHub secrets.

 Rquirememts:
 - add a GitHub secret `WORKFLOW_PAT` with `workflow` permissions.